tobek/laminae/notes.md

 - breaking down all of these needs to be in there https://google.github.io/filament/Filament.md.html maybe LNP or NNC
 - formlessness vs EXTREMELY existent
 - is total absence of habit freedom? or is it its own kind of tyranny? funes el memorioso is relevant.
 CXX
 - realm outside of cause-and-effect? maybe lawful or neutral somehow?
-LEP maybe, or else CNC or CGC. used in CNC but open to it going elsewhere
+LEP maybe, or else CNC or CGC. used in CNC but open to it going elsewhere.
+LGC?
 - "water always finds a crack" - LND or LED
-- GEB, achilles gets one meta wish, asks for wish not to be granted, and then "an event — or is 'event' the word for it? — takes place which cannot be described, and hence no attempt will be made to describe it." the result is that the universe crashes, and the characters wind up somewhere totally different
+- GEB, achilles gets one meta wish, asks for wish not to be granted, and then "an event — or is 'event' the word for it? — takes place which cannot be described, and hence no attempt will be made to describe it." the result is that the universe crashes, and the characters wind up somewhere totally different - LGC, it crashed in the past
-- emergence
+- emergence LGC
-- Game theory
+- Game theory LEP
 - Religions and god archetypes (https://en.wikipedia.org/wiki/Category:Mythological_archetypes)
     - trickster:
         - boundary crossing, bending/breaking rules, boasting, thieving, lying, gender/form variability, reader invited to laugh and admire ingenuity